geoarrow/geoarrow/format.md

 List<DenseUnion>>
 ```

 An array of GeometryCollections is represented as a list of a dense union array.
-In order to explicitly deny support for recursive geometry collections, this definition is not made in terms of the above Geometry array, but re-defines
+In order to explicitly deny support for recursive geometry collections, this definition is not made in terms of the above Geometry array, but re-defines the internal union explicitly.

 - The valid "type ids" and field name of the union field metadata must be defined as follows: